 Spoiler alert: I want to talk about Trump and Hitler, and I’m going to set up the comparison from the beginning.

-Both blame groups of “others” for society’s problems and both promised to remove them from society.
-Both claim that “others” are holding the country back in statements directed at the poorest members of said country.
+Both blamed groups of “others” for society’s problems and both promised to remove them from society.
+Both claimed that “others” are holding the country back in statements directed at the poorest members of said country.
 Both regularly attacked free media.
 Hitler ultimately dismantled any organization that didn’t report things in the same way he did.
 Trump tries to do the same by claiming that “fake news” should start reporting things accurately — which is to say, how he wants it reported.

 None of these are new comparisons, and I know the audience most likely to read this article.
 You’ve been aware of these things since day one, and a lot of you have felt personally attacked by the hurricane of fallacious and false statements Trump has made from his Twitter account.
-This article is not a revelation, this is an instruction manual to fight back.
+This article is not a revelation, this is an instruction manual to fighting back.

 You might say it’s too early to start fighting back.
 The Germans at the outset of Hitler’s political takeover said the same thing.
 While organizations like the White Rose did their best to disrupt the regime, they were quashed all too easily once Hitler had a firm hold on the government.
 The hallmark of democracy is dissent and dissatisfaction.
 So, without further ado, my Daring Deeds of Disruption:

 - Dogged Disapproval – Clear, loud, unrelenting disapproval is imperative.
 We cannot afford to become numb to the ludicrous things that the current administration spouts on a daily basis.
 The instant that we as a country respond to these antics with a shrug instead of outrage is the day that we have lost.
-The White Rose organization was one of the few outspoken voices left in the German public after Hitler came to power, and they were dismissed — and ultimately destroyed — because there were too many people were numb to the changes as they occurred.
+The White Rose organization was one of the few outspoken voices left in the German public after Hitler came to power, and they were dismissed — and ultimately destroyed — because too many people were numb to the changes.
 A numb populace does not go out and vote, and a populace that does not vote cannot change.
 Our populace doesn’t go out and vote now, post-Trump.
 If we become reticent, hope vanishes.